pmz2025/smallguides/guide_ssh_yubikey.md

 ### Assumptions

 - Yubikey is already prepared and it has FIDO keyset.
 If FIDO key is not set, you will get errors.How to set this key, i will explain shortly in this document.
-- Yubikey manager is installed
+- Yubikey manager is installed.
-- All libraries which are required for touch setup are also installed
+- All libraries which are required for touch setup are also installed.

+>Note: guide_youbikey*.md can help you to configure yubikey.

 ### Preparation